Functions of Substitution Tilings as a Jacobian: Abstract

 \section{Abstract}

-In this paper we show that the function defined by a primitive, star shaped substitution tiling of the plane, can be realized as a Jacobian of a biLipschitz homeomorphism of $\R^2$.
-In particular it holds for any Penrose tiling.
+A tiling $\tau$ of the Euclidean space gives rise to a function $f_\tau$, which is constant $1/\absolute{T}$ on the interior of every tile $T$.
+In this paper we give a local condition to know when $f_\tau$, that is defined by a primitive substitution tiling of the Euclidean space, can be realized as a Jacobian of a biLipschitz homeomorphism of $\R^d$.
+As an example we show that this condition holds for any star-shaped substitution tiling of $\R^2$.
+In particular the result holds for any Penrose tiling.